jresoort/kafkastreams-workshop/README.md

 ### Try it out
 Congratulations, you have implemented your first Spring Kafka application.
 You can try it out now.
 Make sure Kafka and Zookeeper are running and you have created the required topic.
+(Windows users can use the .bat script)
 ```
 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic received-sensor-data
 ```